-MATH214M Calculus II 4-0-4
+MATH214M Calculus II

 This the second course in the Calculus sequence.
 Topics include definite and indefinite integration, integration of elementary transcendental functions, improper integration and series including Taylor and Maclaurin series.
 Methods of integration are studied.
 Concepts are reinforced with applications including areas and volumes of revolution, work, arc length, centroids and power series representation of functions.
-Prerequisite: Satisfactory placement scores or MATH204M with a grade of "C" or better or permission of the instructor.
+Prerequisite: Placement or MATH204M with a grade of "C" or better or permission of the instructor.